...

 Key Takeaways

-• Adultery in Texas is defined as voluntary sexual intercourse with someone other than one’s spouse and, while not illegal, can influence divorce and custody proceedings if it negatively affects children’s well-being or parental responsibilities.
+1. Texas defines adultery as voluntary sexual intercourse with someone other than one’s spouse and, while not illegal, can influence divorce and custody proceedings if it negatively affects children’s well-being or parental responsibilities.

 Adultery and Its Consequences: Understanding the Impact on Texas Divorces – Video